 To conclude, FE HBMs have the potential to improve equestrian safety and further studies on equestrian safety-vests designs are warranted.

-Biträdande professor at Applied Mechanics, Vehicle Safety, Person Injury Prevention
+Biträdande professor vid Mechanics and Maritime Sciences, Vehicle Safety, Person Injury Prevention

 Areas of Advance